 To ensure consistency of planning and budgeting, fiscal coordination between ministries of finance and line ministries needs strengthening.
 This is particularly true for structural reforms, which are typically complex sets of policies aimed at changing the broad fabric of economy while also inducing substantial fiscal implications.
 In South East Europe (SEE), the need for accelerated economic growth and the EU integration process provide strong anchors for implementing structural reforms and better integrating their costs into medium-term expenditure frameworks.
-We will engage officials from SEE ministries of finance and line ministries in a joint reflection on challenges they experience with assessing fiscal impacts of structural reforms, and preparation of Economic Reform Programs (ERPs) and Stability and Convergence Programs.
+We engaged officials from SEE ministries of finance and line ministries in a joint reflection on challenges they experience with assessing fiscal impacts of structural reforms, and preparation of Economic Reform Programs (ERPs) and Stability and Convergence Programs.

 ABOUT THIS LEARNING INITIATIVE

 This learning initiative was designed as blended online and face-to-face learning.

 Online learning phase, May 15 - June 5, workload about 3hrs per week

 At our Online Learning Campus participants were introduced to the overall context of budget and policy planning, as well as the related EU reporting, and examined the underlying processes and good practices, while also appraising the benefits of fiscal coordination.